Sergeant Tabloid | Box Office Buz

-Emergency Unit (EU) senior female sergeant Lui Fei Hap (Niki Chow) is over 30 and had her ups and downs in love.
-When she meets the perfect man (Vincent Wong), she actively began her 'hunt and capture' operation, where she unexpectedly discovers that her boyfriend's true identity is in fact a drug lord.
-Her entire relationship with this drug lord was captured and placed on the headlines by tabloid reporter Lam Yat Yat (Michael Tse).
-Fei Hap hated Yat Yat with a passion, but not long after she quickly fell in love with her fellow junior Wong Chi Chyun (Matthew Ko).
-Yat Yat then tried to ruin their relationship.
-When Fei Hap found out her father Lui Chan Nam (Benz Hui) partnered with Yat Yat to break her and Chyun up, and that she can never get along with her female superior Szeto Giu (Mandy Wong), Fei Hap breaks down in both her work and career life.
-This 'best quality policewoman' was forced to unleash a chain of counter attacks and fight for her love until the end... --- Cast: Michael Tse Niki Chow Mandy Wong Mathew Ko Koni Lui Queenie Chu Grace Wong Oceane Zhu William Chak Otto Chan Penny Chan And More... --- Chinese Title: 女警愛作戰 --- Episodes: 20
+Emergency Unit senior female sergeant Lui Fei-hap is over 30 and had her ups and downs in love.
+When she meets the perfect man, she actively began her 'hunt and capture' operation, but unexpectedly discovers that her boyfriend's true identity is, in fact, a drug lord.
+Her entire relationship with this drug lord was captured and placed on the headlines by tabloid reporter Lam Yat-yat.
+Fei-hap's and Yat-yat's paths continue to cross when pursuing duties and stories, sometimes co-operating and sometimes as enemies, sometimes saving the other and at other times the target of each other's practical jokes.
+Before long Fei-hap finds herself falling in love with new recruit Wong Tze-tsuen, only for Yat-yat to stand in her way again.
+Pushed to her limits both at work and in love, Fei-hap has no choice but to fight back in the name of love.

 View Full Cast >